mpievolbio-scicomp/cancer_sim/paper.md

 frequency of mutations will be visualised.
 Alternatively, a saved tumour can be loaded from file and then subjected to the sampling process.

+Future investigations and expansions of `CancerSim` will focus on  sampling of tumour specimens in a specific spatial pattern.
+Additionally, the effects of chemotherapy can be modelled by the introduction of different modes of cell death.
+Our model only considers sequencing noise for mutated cells.
+Future improvements of our model will also consider other sources of sequencing noise, e.g. read errors from non-mutated sites which would lead to false-positive cancer detections.

 Download and Installation
 -------------------------
 `CancerSim` is written in Python (version \>3.5).
 We recommend to install